 How to Remove Hard Water Stains from Granite in 7 Steps

-How to Remove Hard Water Stains from Granite-AcademyJust when you think you think you’ve successfully cleaned your granite countertops, you notice the filmy buildup of hard water around your faucet.
-And after you’ve spent money on new countertops, it can be disheartening to see them lose the attractiveness of their original appearance, especially if you enjoy the reflectiveness of a polished finish.
+For residents in and around Rye, NY, and Bethel, CT, hard water stains on granite can be a common challenge in home maintenance.
+After you’ve spent money on new countertops, it can be disheartening to see them lose the attractiveness of their original appearance, especially if you enjoy the reflectiveness of a polished finish.

 Water contains more than just hydrogen and oxygen molecules.
 It can also carry a variety of chemicals and minerals, either picked up from the earth during its travels, or added by humans for specific purposes, such as fluoride and chlorine.)